 Waiting rooms provide another opportunity to serve.
 Family and friends spend hour upon hour waiting during a patient's surgery, all the while worrying about the outcome.

 Hospitals require strict adherence to sanitation guidelines, including hand sanitizing before and after each visit.
 When animals are placed on a bed, they are placed on a clean sheet or towel used just for that visit.
-You must also be very careful not to disturb a patient's injury, or medical equipment such as IV tubing.
+You must also be very careful not to disturb a patient's injury or medical equipment such as IV tubing.

 Retirement Homes, Assisted Living Homes, Nursing Homes and Hospices

 The distinction between retirement homes, assisted living homes, nursing homes and hospices is important in that each represents a different group of clients, although the lines are not always clearly drawn.
-In each of these types of facilities you may visit clients in their rooms and/or visit with a group of clients in a family room.
+In each of these types of facilities, you may visit clients in their rooms and/or visit with a group of clients in a family room.
 Often those living in such facilities have little outside contact, and your visit may be the highlight of their week.

 Nursing homes provide all the amenities of assisted living homes, with the addition of skilled nursing care.
-Hospices provide specialized healthcare that focuses on relieving suffering for patients who are nearing the end their lives.
+Hospices provide specialized healthcare that focuses on relieving suffering for patients who are nearing the end of their lives.

 Mental and Physical Therapy